kane-armstrong/dotnet-core-api-versioning-and-open-api/README.md

 }
 ```

-## Supporting deployment of the generated client code as a nuget package
+## Supporting deployment of a client as a nuget package

 If you want to make the generated client available as a nuget package, then the nswag tooling isn't enough on its own.
 In this
 example I've configured nswag to save the generated client code to the root directory of an existing .NET Standard project.
 Note